fieldtrip/website/faq/why_is_there_a_residual_50hz_line-noise_component_after_applying_a_dft_filter.md

 # Why is there a residual 50Hz line-noise component after applying a DFT filter?

 The residual line noise at 50 or 60 Hz is due to its non-stationarity.
-Imagine a trial in which the 50Hz line noise increases in amplitude over time (e.g. trial #3 in the first figure).
+Imagine a trial in which the 50Hz line noise increases in amplitude over time (e.g., trial #3 in the first figure).

 {% include image src="/assets/img/faq/why_is_there_a_residual_50hz_line-noise_component_after_applying_a_dft_filter/linenoise.png" width="600" %}